HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 Weed Management

-Organic farming’s main aim is to remove the weeds.
-Weeds are the unwanted plant, growing with the crop.
-Weeds Sticking with nutrients of the soil affected the production of the crops.
+The main aim of organic farming is to remove weeds.
+Weeds are unwanted plants that grow with the crop.
+Weeds Sticking with nutrients from the soil affected the production of the crops.

 Two techniques which give a solution to the weed are following: